NUSBF/JsCoFE/data_link/README.md

 The web service is written in JS and runs on node [https://nodejs.org/](https://nodejs.org/).
 It is developed as part of CCP4 Cloud and resides in the `data_link` folder on the jsCoFE repository [https://gitlab.com/CCP4/jsCoFE](https://gitlab.com/CCP4/jsCoFE).

 Data Link requires some additional node modules that can be installed with `npm`.
-Data Link currently uses express, cheerio, https, pino, and rsync2 npm modules.
+Data Link currently uses express, cheerio, https, and pino npm modules.
 The dependencies are included as part of CCP4 Cloud (jsCoFE) and can be installed by running `npm install` from within the `jsCoFE` or `data_link` directory.

 The default configuration `config-dist.json` should be copied to `config.json` and edited accordingly.